halah-dev/devops-assessment-task/k8s/README.md

 1. **Create Kubernetes Manifests**
 - You Can view the created `deployment.yaml` and `service.yaml` in the same directory.
+    - Deployment Manifest: Defines the application pods, replicas, and container image.
+    - Service Manifest: Exposes the application to external traffic.
 2. **Deploy to Kubernetes**
 - Apply the manifests to your local Kubernetes cluster:
 ```bash